kvnneff/ractive-adaptors-modella/README.md

 ### Adaptor([constructors])

 Unline other Ractive adaptors, we need to initialize this adaptor with an array of Modella constructors.
-This is required since there's no easy method to discover if a model has been created by a constructor created by Modella.
-Instead, we have to check against the constructor itself.
+This is required as there's no easy method to discover if a model has been created by Modella.
+Instead, we have to check against the constructors Modella returns.

 ## Test